loopandlearn/news/docs/index.md

 ## Omnipod 5 Integration

-On 11 June, one of the folks who has been working on reverse engineering Omnipod 5’s communication protocol joined our Open Mic and shared info about the project.
+On 11 June, one of the developers who has been working on reverse engineering Omnipod 5’s communication protocol joined our Open Mic and shared info about the project.
 Have a listen!

 * [Loop and Learn YouTube on O5 communication](https://youtu.be/By-j2FO2bwM?is=OLHnoNatljHyx0Id)